UOB One Account: Interest rate of up to 2.50% p.a.

 What is the interest rate earned on the UOB One account if I am unable to credit my salary?

-If you are unable to credit your salary via GIRO, you can always make 3 GIRO debit transactions in each calendar month to qualify for the bonus interest rate (albeit a little lesser).
+If you are unable to credit your salary via GIRO, you can always make 3 GIRO debit transactions in each calendar month to qualify for the bonus interest rate.

 Next S$25,0000.05%

-For those who are wondering how to make at least 3 GIRO payments, here are some ideas:
+If you are wondering how to make at least 3 GIRO payments, I have some ideas for you below:

 1. Credit card bills (Yes!
 I was also amazed to find out that this method counts – say yay to paying credit card bills on time and no to paying late fees)